 Cross Reference: 200 Legal Status of the Board of Directors

-The method for selection of committee members will be stated in the board resolution.
-When possible, and when the necessary expertise required allows, the committee members will be representative of the school district community and will consider the various viewpoints on the issue.
-The board may designate a board member and the superintendent to serve on an ad hoc committee.
+When possible, and when the necessary expertise required allows, the committee members will be representative of the school district community and will consider the various viewpoints on the subject matter.
+The board may designate one or more board members and the superintendent to serve on a committee.
 The committee will select its own chairperson, unless the board designates otherwise.

 Cross Reference: 103 Long-Range Needs Assessment